kksgandhi/personal_site/coherentism todo.md

 subtle changes in the setup of social networks changes how social groups are formed.
 (Also urban planning?)

-Opera Omnia

-Homunculus and seeing people as they truly are, the three selves.
-You are an amalgamation of the various people you've met.

-Should you change the world, or should you change yourself?

 Projection + Disliking what we see in ourselves

 Not trans, but there is a juxtaposition between who I present as and who I am